John Walker- Executive Director

 I genuinely enjoy working in nonprofits, particularly with seniors.
 The relationships I have built over the years are some of the most meaningful highlights of my life.

-Jeff Dirks
+Jeff Dirks-Maintenance

 I am the Maintenance/Janitor at the Nikiski Senior Center.
 I have been doing this job for about 7 years now and enjoy everyone I work with.
 Over the years, I have met a lot of interesting people and like to help the seniors that come to the center.
 I hope to continue meeting and helping more seniors for many years to come.